Chora Chittha Chora

-The film was a remake of Telugu film Allari Priyudu (1993) directed by K. Raghavendra Rao.
+The film was a remake of Telugu film Allari Priyudu (1993) which was inspired by the 1991 Hindi movie Saajan which in turn was inspired by the play Cyrano de Bergerac.
 The music was composed by Ravichandran to the lyrics of K. Kalyan.
 The movie was later dubbed in Hindi as Chura Liya Hai Tumne Jo Dil Ko.

-plot
+Plot

 A man falls in love with a woman after their friendship blossoms through letters.
 However, he is unaware that her adoptive sister is the one writing them.